tidders2000/rmc/README.md

 -pymysql for using mysql in flask

-- AWS RDS for production database

 - w3css "https://www.w3schools.com/w3css/4/w3.css" for the slider
+- Amazon RDS to host the production DB
+- Clearsql for some testing with the db
+- Gunicorn for production web server

 ## Testing